The Online Citizen editor charged with criminal defamation, along with author of article

 De Costa was accused of sending the email titled "PAP MP apologises to SDP" to TOC for publication, knowing that it would harm the reputation of the Cabinet.
 He allegedly did so by logging into Sim Wee Lee's Yahoo email at an Internet cafe in Chinatown.

-TOC took down the article after the Infocomm Media Development Authority ordered it to do so, and the police searched the homes of Xu and Mr Sum on Nov 20.
+TOC took down the article after the Infocomm Media Development Authority ordered it to do so, and the police searched the homes of Xu and Mr Sim on Nov 20.

 The hearing was attended by friends of the two men, including activists like Jolovan Wham.